Engaging Readers Through Facebook Part 1: Groups

 What You Should Post in Your Reader Group

 A reader group is for your readers to get to know you and your books.
-Your readers want to see teasers for your new releases, find out what you are working on, and find out more about you.
-Readers also want to engage with you and feel as though you care about them as well (because you should).
-Content with images receives more engagement so create graphics for your books, share pictures of yourself and what you are working on and other interesting tidbits from your life.
+Your readers want to see teasers for your new releases, follow along with what you’re working on, and find out more about you.
+Image content receives high engagement, so consider creating graphics for your books, or sharing pictures of yourself and your process.

 While your reader group should be about your books, authors also need to make sure their groups don’t just become a place for buy links and sales.
-Engage with your readers by playing games, asking them questions about themselves, asking their opinions on your blurbs or covers, etc. Making your reader feel valued and acknowledged is essential in creating a loyal fan base.
+Engage with your readers by playing games, asking them questions about themselves, or getting feedback on your blurbs or covers.
+Making your reader feel valued and acknowledged is essential in creating a loyal fan base.

 Learning and Using Group Analytics and Other Functions

-One important function of your group is to make sure that your readers can connect with you through your pages as well.
-Linking your author page(s) to your group allows group members to see those pages and allows you to post as either your profile or your author page.
+One important function of your group is to make sure that your readers can connect with you through your pages.
+Linking your author page(s) to your group allows group members to see those pages, and lets you post as either your profile or your author page.
 Linking is especially useful for authors who use multiple pen names but only want to manage one group.
 You can also link your other groups to your reader group so that your readers can see those other groups (such as book discussion groups) and join them as well.

 Other Ways To Use Your Group

 Authors should be posting content relevant to their brand and books, but groups are also important networking tools.
-Inviting other authors to post in your group, going live to answer questions or read excerpts of your books, and hosting events can bring in a lot of new readers.
+Inviting other authors to post in your group, going live to answer questions or read excerpts of your books, and hosting events can attract new readers from new places.
 Group takeovers are popular ways that authors can help each other with free marketing.
 When an author has a new release or another event they want to celebrate, they can invite other authors into their group to participate in an event.
 These events usually work by giving each author a set time to post in the group.
 These events can run anywhere from a few hours to all day or longer with authors taking over the group for anywhere from twenty minutes to an hour.
 Readers should be able to participate in games and win prizes as well as be presented with buy links and other content.
-Participating in takeovers is a great way to add new readers to your groups or get follows on your other pages.
+Participating in takeovers is a great way to add new readers to your groups or gain followers on your other pages.

-The most important thing to remember is that your group needs you to engage with them.
+The most important thing to remember is that your group wants to engage with you.
 Recently, Facebook has made it so that group highlights are the automatic setting for readers to see posts.
 Remind your readers and group members to change their notification settings in your group’s taskbar so that they see all posts, not just highlights or posts from friends.
-This ensures that the people in your group see your posts and can engage with the content.
+This guarantees that the people in your group see your posts and can engage with the content.